-International aid agency Oxfam has started an emergency response in the Philippines targeting communities hardest hit by Typhoon Bopha on the southern island of Mindanao.
+In the wake of the powerful Typhoon Bopha, known locally as Pablo, we have started an emergency response in the hardest hit communities on the southern island of Mindanao.

-Working with the Humanitarian Response Consortium – a group of local agencies – Oxfam’s key priorities include getting clean, safe drinking water to disaster-hit areas and establishing basic sanitation facilities.
+Working with the Humanitarian Response Consortium – a group of local agencies – our key priorities include getting clean, safe drinking water to disaster-hit areas and establishing basic sanitation facilities.

 Water treatment supplies and hygiene kits are being sent to the worst-hit areas in Compostela Valley and Davao Oriental provinces, where around 505,000 people have been severely affected.

-Oxfam’s humanitarian program coordinator, Paul del Rosario, said it would take a long time for people to recover from the impact of Typhoon Bopha, known locally as Pablo.
+Our humanitarian program coordinator, Paul del Rosario, said it would take a long time for people to recover from the impact of Typhoon Bopha.

 “The needs are enormous.
 In the short term, we need to get people urgent help – basic shelter and access to safe water and food.